 Note: Several banks and ACH processors will treat multiple payments on the same DATE, for the same AMOUNT, from the same BANK ACCOUNT as duplicates, even if they are not.
 This means that if you have multiple payments that share all these characteristics, only one of the transactions will be processed.

-As it stands, Authorize.Net is the only available credit card processor.
+Loan Payment Pro, TabaPay, Repay, and Authorize.net are the available credit/debit card processors currently.
 When a payment transaction is submitted through Authorize.Net, the amount, processor, and payment profile token will be sent from LoanPro to Secure Payments.
 Secure Payments will use the token to identify the payment profile and it will submit the transaction to Authorize.Net.
 Authorize.Net will give an immediate response to Secure Payments that will say whether the transaction was successful or not.
 If the transaction was successful, Secure Payments will send a successful response to LoanPro, and LoanPro will log the payment and save the information returned from Authorize.Net.

 Note: Authorize.net will only accept 1 incoming transaction per minute with the same amount.
 If a user attempts to place more than one charge/transaction per minute, Authorize.net processors rejects any incoming transaction that are of the same amount.
 An error message will be displayed with the text, "A duplicate transaction has been submitted."